-Let go of your expectations about how others should be to feel offended less often.
+It will be good for your mental health if you are able to let go of your expectations about how others should be.
 If you can let go of most (not necessarily all) of those expectations, then those who do meet your expectation will be a pleasant surprise.

 More often than not, being offended is a choice.
-Sure, some people are extremely rude and inconsiderate, but how much agency do we have in our lives if we let others control our emotions and reactions?
+Sure, some people are extremely rude and inconsiderate, but how can we live a fulfilling life if we let others control our emotions and reactions?
 It is within your power and choice to not be offended.